WetwireStudios/docs/s7-tfar.md

-# Task Force Arrowhead Radio Keybindings Guide
+# Task Force Arrowhead Radio Guide
 ### *for the S7 Arma 3 community*

 ## Table of contents